stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 There are hitherto three known methods for initiating the switching process:

-- sending a rarely used or seemingly weird standard storage command (equivalent to those of SCSI) to the storage device ("eject" for example)
+- sending a rarely used or seemingly misplaced storage command (equivalent to those of SCSI) to the storage device - "eject" for example which is designed for CD drives

 - sending one or more vendor-specific control messages to the device